Published on July 27th, 2018 | by Sam Rose0

 If you’ve rifled through your wallet or purse recently, you might have come across some old round pounds and bank notes.
 Whilst you now can’t spend these, you can instead exchange them using several different methods.

 The Bank of England

-The Bank of England have made an open-ended promise to exchange any old round pounds and bank notes for new ones at their face value since the new currency was introduced.
-Even better, is there is no time limit on when you can swap them either.
+The Bank of England have made an open-ended promise to exchange older bank notes for new ones at their face value since the new currency was introduced.
+However, they unfortunately are unable to exchange old round pounds.
 If you live in London, you can take your old currency to their official building on Threadneedle Street between 9am and 4pm.
 To exchange your notes at the counter, you’ll need original Photo ID and proof of address if it’s on behalf of a business.
 You’ll also require an original letter of authority which includes your name and is signed by someone who represents your company.

-Otherwise, if you live outside of London, the Bank of England will let you send any old currency via post too.
+Otherwise, if you live outside of London, the Bank of England will let you send any old bank notes via post too.
 For this, you’ll need to complete a postal exchange form suitable for an individual or business.
-The form and your old currency will also need to be accompanied by a piece of photo ID and a proof of address for verification purposes.
+The form and your old bank notes will also need to be accompanied by a piece of photo ID and a proof of address for verification purposes.
 This should then be sent to: Department NEX, Bank of England, Threadneedle Street, London EC2R 8AH.

 Local Bank Branches and The Post Office

 If you are a customer of selected banks, you can also take old currency to your local branch for an exchange.
 Be sure to double check beforehand however, as some banks are unable to offer this service.
 Banks which will still accept old notes and coins for exchange at current are: